frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 GTNAP-Designer already offers basic functionality for creating forms and integrating them into end-user Harbour applications.
 We propose the following improvements.

+> Important: GTNAP-Designer is ready to start working in production and get feedback.
+However, the usability of the application must still improve a lot.

 ### Designer UX

-Improve the usability and appearance of the design application:
+Improve the usability and appearance of GTNAP-Designer:

 ![UX-Improve](images/ux_improve.png)